Developik/auction-android-app/Log Group 2 Comp 3350.md

   * Rewrote ProductLogicTest which did not work at all.
   * Fixed images on the product's list page and the product's page.
   * Alternate database will now reset itself when the integration tests are complete.
+* July 28: 9:00 pm - 12:30 am
+  * Rewrote integration tests to work with stub better and the alternate database.
+  * Implemented missing methods in DataAccessStub to work with integration tests
+  * Created new developer tasks.

 Nikhil:
 * July 26: 3pm - 6pm